-As Professional Coaches, we blend the application of NLP, mBIT and Applied Positive Psychology.
-If you are seeking assistance with Professional and Personal Change Coaching including the resolution of unresourceful habits, patterns and phobia etc, please visit our Coaching Link
+A as Professional Coach, I blend the application of NLP, mBIT and Applied Positive Psychology.
+If you are seeking assistance with Professional and Personal Change Coaching including the resolution of unresourceful habits, patterns and phobia etc, please visit the Coaching Link

-Whilst our application of NLP within coaching is blended with other disciplines (find out about our hybrid methods here), we also offer training in NLP.
-If you wish to train to practice NLP yourself and you are seeking more information about our ANLP certified NLP Programmes, please visit our NLP Training Link
+If you wish to train to practice NLP yourself and you are seeking more information about my ANLP certified NLP Programmes, please visit the NLP Training Link

 NLP stands for Neuro Linguistic Programming

 We all have the potential to be highly effective in some situations yet in others seeming to make the most unlikely of choices resulting in less than desirable outcomes.
-NLP is firstly about personal mastery (understanding and flexibility of self), identifying how we can learn from all experiences to enable us to make effective decisions that drive positive outcomes more often, thus creating choice for ourselves and others.
+NLP is firstly about personal mastery (understanding yourself and being flexible in your choices).
+Identifying how we can learn from all experiences enables us to make effective decisions that drive positive outcomes more often, thus creating options for ourselves and others.

 Neuro – The brain and neurology, the way we process information from our senses through our brain and nervous system.

 Linguistic– The verbal and non verbal language that we use and the response we have to that of others.
 Coding our experiences through linguistics in order to communicate with ourselves and others.

 Programming – Internal thoughts and patterns which help evaluate situations, solve problems and make decisions.
 How we interpret the world around us creating an internal representation of our experiences and how our thoughts then translate into emotions which affect our physiology and behaviour.

 NLP evolved from a collaboration in the 1970s between Richard Bandler (a maths student) and John Grinder an associate professor of linguistics.
 The roots of NLP lie within a number of fields and centre upon modelling human language and behaviour.